ErillLab/collectf/docs/curation/high_throughput_submission_guide.rst

 And that is all.
-The rest of the high‐throughput submission pipeline is equivalent to the standard submission process, and the reader is referred to the general `curation submission guide`_ for further details.
+The rest of the high‐throughput submission pipeline is equivalent to the standard submission process, and the reader is referred to the general :ref:`curation submission guide` for further details.